sudarshangtm00/RiversofNepal/README.md

 ## Welcome to my Page

 Hello, I'm Sudarshan Gautam.
-This page is intended to publish a map showing Rivers of Nepal
+This page is intended to publish a map showing Rivers of Nepal.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for